mcpronovost/okp-oykus/README.md

 ### Usage

-1. Ensure you have the necessary dependencies installed for both the backend and frontend.
+1. Ensure you have the necessary virtual environment and dependencies installed for both the backend and frontend.

+   Inside the `oykus/backend` directory, run the following command to install the dependencies:
    ```bash
    pip install -r requirements.txt
    ```

+   Inside the `oykus/frontend` directory, run the following command to install the dependencies:
    ```bash
    npm install
    ```

 2. Run the following command to start the development servers:

+   Inside the root directory, run the following command to start the development servers:
    ```bash
    python devserver.py
    ```

-3. The backend server will start on the default Django port (usually 8000), and the frontend server will start on port 5173.
+3. The backend server will start on port `8000`, and the frontend server will start on port `5173`.

 4. To use Django management commands, you can use the following command, example to run the migrations: